Harsha Kiran is the founder and innovator of Techjury.net. He started it as a personal passion proje... | See full bio

 Before the official Gmail launch in 2004, Garfield fans could use the initial Gmail service at the following address – gmail.garfield.com.
 The oldest snapshot from the Garfield platform comes from December 3rd, 1998.

 We went through general facts, Deep Web statistics, monetary numbers, new inventions, and even Garfield.
-In other words, we barely scratched the surface of what there is to know about the internet.
+We barely scratched the surface of information about the internet.

 1,515,084 more blog posts have been written in the time I took to finish this piece.
 The internet is the largest library of information ever created, with millions of new entries coming up every day.

 Internet statistics shine a light on each aspect of the internet’s past and present.
 With curiosity, we soak these up as we try to predict what will come to pass.
 Hopefully, my article has provided some insight into those answers.
 Till next time!